 A Note from David Guldenschuh to fellow Article V Supporters…

-The CoS Project, which has applications passed in 12 states, is active in at least 16 other states.
-Iowa and North Carolina are on the verge of joining COS if they can pass one more floor vote.
+The COS Project, which has applications passed in 12 states, is active in at least 12 other states.
+Iowa and North Carolina are their best opportunities, but momentum appears somewhat stalled.